kiraio-moe/Schale-Archive/README.md

 ## Disclaimer

-Any game assets and resources in this repository is the property and copyright of Nexon, NEXON Games Co., Ltd.
+Any game assets/resources in this repository is the property and copyright of Nexon, NEXON Games Co., Ltd.

-I don't own or trade this assets in any possible ways.
-I use this under [Fair Use](https://en.wikipedia.org/wiki/Fair_use "Fair Use") agreement.
+I don't own or trade this assets in any ways.
+Used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use "Fair Use") agreement.